The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 1. General Activities

-Associations may engage in both mutual benefit and public benefit activities.
+Associations may engage in both mutual benefit and public benefit activities (Article 3, Associations Law).
 Institutes may engage in any lawful not-for-profit activities that advance the goals listed in the law: education, science, culture, sports, health, social welfare, children’s care, care of the disabled, social security, or other not-for-profit goals (Article 1, Institutes Law).
 Public institutes are required to provide services to the general public; private institutes ordinarily are not.
 Foundations are required to pursue public benefit objectives.

 2. Public Benefit Activities